 SALSA Board of Directors

 The president, president-elect, and secretary/treasurer are voting members of the Board of Directors and are elected by majority vote of the SALSA Membership

 There are six Members-At-Large, elected by the SALSA Membership for a term of three years or until their successor is elected.

 The immediate past president, the Editor of the Journal, and the current organizer of the Society conference, are non-voting, ex-officio members of the Board of Directors.

 Past presidents, secretary-treasurers and members-at-large of SALSA since its creation in 2001.

 SALSA is an international society, bringing together specialists who live in Latin America, Europe, North America, and elsewhere.
-We publish the online journal, Tipiti, and sponsor an international professional meeting every year and a half.
-SALSA has a voting membership with an elected board of directors, bylaws, and official status as a 501(c)3 non-profit corporation.
+It seeks to facilitate connections and develop exchanges of information among them, disseminate original scholarship of high quality, and encourage students to learn about and carry out research in this region.
+SALSA has a voting membership with an elected board of directors, by-laws, and official status as a 501(c)3 non-profit corporation.

-In 2001, William Balée and Jeffrey Ehrenreich brought a group of scholars together in New Orleans, and the Society for the Anthropology of Lowland South America was formed.
+SALSA’s ethos is collegial and inclusive.
+This orientation draws inpiration from the Bennington Meetings, an annual weekend gathering hosted for many years by Kenneth Kensinger, a legendarily generous and insightful colleague.
+In 2001, William Balée and Jeffrey Ehrenreich brought a group of scholars together in an Organizing Meeting in New Orleans, and the Society for the Anthropology of Lowland South America was formed.
 A Steering Committee comprised by William Balée, Jeffrey Ehrenreich, Janet Chernela, Lori Cormier, Stephanie Heulster, Ken Kensinger, Maria Moreno, Donald Pollock, and Terence Turner developed the organizational framework from which SALSA has grown into the largest international association of lowland South American anthropology specialists.